JamesPiggott/PythonKerasApplication/README.md

 #### Example projects
+In addition to the basic Keras app there are a number of showcase applications.
+These integrate Keras into everyday applications such as image recognition, a game and stock market app.

-1. Simple REST API app: allow user to train and test an image
+1. Simple REST API app: allow user to train and test an image.
 2. Simple RNN stock market app.
-3. Simple game AI
+3. Simple game AI.
-4. Simple graph and interface app
+4. Simple graph and interface app.